-Mike returned to Montreal last weekend to lens second unit for me we all were quite impressed with the footage.
+Mike returned to Montreal to lens second unit for me and we all were quite impressed with the footage.

 During the prep process, I try to be as production friendly as possible.
 You can put much more up on the screen if you are organized and have a working knowledge of the tools required to bring the director’s vision to life.
 This gives production two to four weeks of bidding and budgeting so that everyone can figure out how we can pay for all of this.